certainty/r2d2/README.md

-# Key value store in rust
+# Key value store in Rust

 This is an implementation of a key-value store in Rust.
 It is currently for educational purposes only to: